smdocs/my-toolbox/linux/tuning/Network.md

 The parameters that requires tuning at a bare minimum are

 - Increase Max open files - increasing this limit will ensure that lingering TIME_WAIT sockets and other consumers of file descriptors don’t impact our ability to handle lots of concurrent requests.

-- Decrease the time that sockets stay in TIME_WAIT
+- Decrease the time that sockets stay in TIME-WAIT -  by lowering ```tcp_fin_timeout``` from its default of 60 seconds to 10.
+One can lower this even further, but too low, and you can run into socket close errors in networks with lots of jitter.
+We will also set tcp_tw_reuse to tell the kernel it can reuse sockets in the TIME_WAIT state.

 - Increase the port range for ephemeral (outgoing) ports
 - Increase the read/write TCP buffers (tcp_rmem and tcp_wmem) to allow for larger window sizes.
 - Decrease the VM swappiness parameter, which discourages the kernel from swapping memory to disk.